nanoframework/nanoFramework.Device.Bluetooth/README.md

 ### Read requested event

-When a client requests to read a characteristic the managed event will be called assuming a static value hasn't been set.
+When a client requests to read a characteristic, the managed event will be called assuming a static value hasn't been set.
 If no event handler is set or you don't respond in a timely manner an Unlikely bluetooth error will be returned to client.
 If reading the value from a peripheral device takes time then best to put this outside the event handler.